1aurend/music51/branch-documentation.md

       window.scrollTo(0, 0)
   })
   ```
+* SVG button highlights on hover nixed.
+* Did a first pass of revamping start menu logic; will need to update this when we get the new questions.

 ### In Progress
 * Get rid of inline styles anywhere it makes sense in favor of styled-components
-* Make any changes to the start menu logic to accommodate changes in the generator and not duplicate logic there
-* SVG button highlights on hover-- do we like those?

 ### To Do